spiceai/quickstarts/retention/README.md

 cd retention-quickstart
 ```

-**Step 2.** Add a dataset with retention policies by editing spicepod.yaml
+**Step 2.** Add a dataset with a retention policy by editing spicepod.yaml

 ```bash
 version: v1beta1